jjwithanr/obsidian_bible_study/docs/New Testament/Luke/Luke15.md

 >After he had spent everything, there was a severe famine in that whole country, and he began to be in need. <sup>15</sup>So he went and hired himself out to a citizen of that country, who sent him to his fields to feed pigs.

 #### v.17
->"When he came to his senses, he said, `How many of my father's hired men have food to spare, and here I am starving to death!
+>"When he came to his senses, he said, 'How many of my father's hired men have food to spare, and here I am starving to death!

 #### v.20
 >So he got up and went to his father.
 "But while he was still a long way off, his father saw him and was filled with compassion for him; he ran to his son, threw his arms around him and kissed him.